Notes on bafflement: The universal right to baffle

 3. The creation of new liquidity, which should be automatically coupled to the needs for worldwide development.

-4. The world community of nations should be included in this “universal system” by means of triangular trade agreements among the developing sector, the socialist countries, and the developed countries of the Organization for Economic Cooperation and Development (OECD).
+4. The world community of nations should be included in this “universal system” by means of triangular trade agreements among the developing sector, the socialist countries, and the developed countries of the Organisation for Economic Cooperation and Development (OECD).

-Therefore, the gestures inverting and fundamentally negating this very logic whatever the price is/the consequences are produce utter confusion and disorientation among the representatives of power(ful).
-They cannot believe in what they hear and see, they are politically baffled, and this very moment of bafflement produces a temporary suspension of the logic of power(ful).
+Power politics as a colonising force controls and distributes world resources, sets the canons/rules for political negotiation, implements the laws that keep justice on the side of power, and appropriates surplus value.
+It is entangled in and enwrapped by its own logic and absolutely confident about the operationally of this same logic.
+Therefore, the gestures inverting and fundamentally negating this very logic, whatever the price is or the consequences are, produce utter confusion and disorientation among the representatives of (the) power(ful).
+They cannot believe in what they hear and see, they are politically baffled, and this very moment of bafflement produces a temporary suspension of the logic of (the) power(ful).

-From this we see that baffling is often a negative statement, or is based on a term of negation, although it contains in itself a political proposition that, indeed, is a projective one – the proposition to envision the world differently.
+The demonstration of the people of Belgrade against the government of the Kingdom of Yugoslavia and its pact with Nazi Germany and fascist politics took place under the baffling political slogan “Bolje rat nego pakt, bolje grob nego rob!”.
+(Figure 3) From this we see that baffling is often a negative statement, or is based on a term of negation, although it contains in itself a political proposition that, indeed, is a projective one – the proposition to envision the world differently.

 The political value of the gesture of baffling is precisely in its claim to what is non-existent, to what is impossible in the sphere of hegemonous rationality.
-Political bafflement leaves behind the entire morality and all the practical reasoning and the dominant logic produced by whatever the existing power relations are at the time.
-Powerful are in most of cases effectively shocked precisely by "irrationality” that temporarily suspends the rational logic of power (what IS rational is the submission to the logic of power).
+Political bafflement leaves behind the entire morality and all the practical reasoning and dominant logic produced by whatever the existing power relations are at the time.
+The powerful are in most cases effectively shocked precisely by the “irrationality” that temporarily suspends the rational logic of power (what IS rational is the submission to the logic of power).
 The rationality in waging politics is almost exclusively reserved only for those who are in the position of power and who are supported by various laws, as they impose criteria and the very logic of such laws.

+Therefore, the act of bafflement needs no authorisation, no contract, no agreement, no permission; it is not any traditional right, but is the right of (ultimate) need, and one that is self-decided upon; it should be considered a common right for anybody to decide if and when those in power are to be baffled.
 Bafflement always comes as unexpected, and frequently introduces its own formulation/argumentation for the very first time.
-Some historical acts of baffling preceded the very words for principles they exercised, e.g. the case of active neutrality, of socialism, of feminism, of anti-colonialism, of pretty much all of the semantic reflexions of equality.
-Perhaps it can even be said that for every emancipatory notion of principle, the acts of bafflement had to precede it in practice before the certain particular principle was named and recognized.
+Some historical acts of baffling preceded the very words of the principles they exercised, e.g. the cases of active neutrality, of socialism, of feminism, of anti-colonialism, of pretty much all of the semantic reflexions of equality.
+Perhaps it can even be said that for every emancipatory notion of principle, acts of bafflement had to precede these in practice before a certain principle was named and recognised.

+The only resource required for the act of baffling is freedom, political freedom ...
+To baffle is to reject the ultimatum of power politics (“we will save your life, but you will be our slave”) which in contemporary times operates as the ultimatum of the choice of the politics of “lesser evil”.
 To produce baffling is therefore not a small gesture, nor a “modest proposal”.
-It is a big – and political – act of freedom, often able to make at least a tiny crack on the all-surrounding dome of dominant rationality, providing a glimpse into the possible better future and insisting that such future is possible to be materialized today, whatever the cost
+It is a big – and political – act of freedom, often able to make at least a tiny crack on the all-surrounding dome of dominant rationality, providing a glimpse into the possible better future and insisting that such a future is possible to materialise today, whatever the cost.